 To fill the position of postmaster, a postsecondary or university degree is not mandatory; a high school diploma or an associate degree will be sufficient.
 However, what is a must is several years of experience working within the US Postal Service.

-The postmaster position is experiencing a rapid decline—by 2031, it’s projected to drop by 5%.
+The postmaster position is experiencing a rapid decline—by 2034, it’s projected to drop by 4%.
 You can check out vacancies for this role on the official United States Postal Service website, job platforms, and social networks.

 #12.
 Photographer

-If you are a shutterbug with decent photography equipment, then the role of photographer would be perfect for you.
+If you are a shutterbug with decent photography equipment, then the job of photographer would be perfect for you.
 This creative role allows you to choose the niche that resonates with you most—wedding, concert, event, sports, or stock photography, to name a few.

 In addition to an eye for detail and a bit of creativity and imagination, you don’t need any formal education.
 Yet, some photographers attend special programs and courses where they learn about composition and retouching, as well as other elements and photography skills crucial for high-quality photographs.